How To Build A Sliding Barn Door For Less

 Next, install a bottom guide to the floor or molding.
 Our hardware kit came with the floor guide, but once we had installed new flooring in this room I really didn’t want to drill into it.
 So we ended up ordering this wall guide that attaches to the baseboard molding instead.
 We have yet to install that.

-It’s definitely a major improvement from the bi-fold closet door that was here before.
+Our new custom barn door is a major improvement from the bi-fold closet door that was here before.

 You can see the full bedroom makeover here.